whoward/docs/markdown/reference/sauce-connect.md

 Though starting up a tunnel using Sauce Connect may take a few seconds, our tunneling method allows for the highest possible security.
 We spin up a secure tunnel sandbox environment for each tunnel connection in order to provide greater tunnel security and isolation from other customers.

 Data transmitted by Sauce Connect is encrypted through industry-standard TLS, using the AES-256 cipher.
-Sauce Connect also uses a caching web proxy to minimize data transfer.
-To read more about security on Sauce, read our [security white paper](http://info.saucelabs.com/SecurityWhitepaperDownload_SecurityWhitepaperLP.html).
+Sauce Connect also uses a caching web proxy to minimize data transfer (see the [command-line option](#command-line-options) `-B, --no-ssl-bump-domains` to disable this).

 Within your infrastructure, Sauce Connect needs access to the application under test, but can be firewalled from the rest of your internal network.
 We recommend running Sauce Connect in a firewall DMZ, on a dedicated machine, and setting up firewall rules to restrict access from that DMZ to your internal network.

 ![How is Sauce Secured](/images/reference/sauce-connect/sc.png)

+To read more about security on Sauce, read our [security white paper](http://info.saucelabs.com/SecurityWhitepaperDownload_SecurityWhitepaperLP.html).

 ###  Setup Process